Microsoft 365 integration with on-premises environments

 Directory synchronization with or without password hash synchronization or pass-through authentication

 A user logs on to their on-premises environment with their user account (domain\username).
-When they go to Office 365, they must log on again with their work or school account (email@example.com).
+When they go to Microsoft 365, they must log on again with their work or school account (firstname.lastname@example.org).
 The user name is the same in both environments.
-When you add password hash sync or pass-through authentication, the user has the same password for both environments, but will have to provide those credentials again when logging on to Office 365.
+When you add password hash sync or pass-through authentication, the user has the same password for both environments, but will have to provide those credentials again when logging on to Microsoft 365.
 Directory synchronization with password hash sync is the most commonly used directory sync scenario.

 Directory synchronization with SSO

 A user logs on to their on-premises environment with their user account.
-When they go to Office 365, they are either logged on automatically, or they log on using the same credentials they use for their on-premises environment (domain\username).
+When they go to Microsoft 365, they are either logged on automatically, or they log on using the same credentials they use for their on-premises environment (domain\username).

 Azure AD Connect